moreh-dev/moreh-2024docs-test/Tutorials/GPT_Tutorial/index.md

 If you wish to temporarily allocate trial containers and GPU resources, please contact Moreh.

-***(Moreh contact information will be added soon)***

 After connecting via SSH, run the **`moreh-smi`** command to ensure that the MoAI Accelerator is displayed correctly.
 The device name may vary depending on the system.
-If you encounter any issues during this process, please contact your infrastructure provider or refer to the troubleshooting guide in the documentation.

 ### Checking MoAI Accelerator